jasnow/railroader-site/source/docs/options/index.markdown

 footer: true
 ---

 This page may or may not be entirely up-to-date.
-For best results but less information, run `brakeman --help`.
+For best results but less information, run `railroader --help`.

 Please note some options below are shown as the short (`-`) or long (`--`) forms, but all options have long forms.